 - Leaving your key in the ignition while the car is unattended.

-- Leaving the car door unlocked because you’ll “only be gone a second.”
+- Keeping the car door unlocked because you’ll “only be gone a second.”

 - Leaving key rings or spare keys lying on the sill in front of unsecured windows, which can be reached from the outside.